-Curt Rode is the Associate Director of the Center for Digital Expression and former Director of the New Media Writing Studio.
+Curt Rode is the Associate Director of the Center for Digital Expression and Director of the AddRan Minor in Digital Culture and Data Analytics.
 He is a Senior Instructor in the English Department with a background in Rhetoric & Composition, 20th Century American Literature, and Creative Writing.
 He incorporates new media writing assignments into many of his classes (composition, creative writing, and literature) as a way of getting his students to engage visually with the more abstract level of the courses’ verbal texts.
 You can visit his professional website at curtrode.com.

 Nick Bontrager is an interdisciplinary artist whose work and research explores the physical and conceptual nature of the moving image, game-based interactions and exchanges, and the idea of replicas or facsimiles as tools of preservation.
 He is also an Assistant Professor of New Media Art in the School of Art, and teaches the following courses: ARST 10133: Three-Dimensional Design, ARST 20503: Video Art, ARST 30610: Interactive Robotics & Art, and ARST 30510: 3D Modeling & 3D Printing.